-In a text editor, open the sample-driverset.ldif file and make the following changes:
+In a text editor, open the sample-driverset.ldif file and make the following changes.
+If you have provided the custom LDIF file path, then specify the custom path:

 - 1 Point the driver set DN to the new driver set.
 For example, change dn: cn=driverset1,o=system to dn:cn=Driverset47,ou=drivers,o=acme. - 2 Change the nsimAssignments attribute value to the DN of the new driver set.
 For example, change nsimAssignments: cn=driverset1,o=system to nsimAssignments: cn=Driverset47,ou=drivers,o=acme.